top of page

 KJ BLOGZ is a step toward representation that feels real.

-Because our stories deserve to be seen in their fullness: not just as side notes or stereotypes, but as reflections of strength, grace, and divine growth.
+Because our stories deserve to be seen in their fullness: not just as side notes or stereotypes, but as reflections of strength, grace, and growth.

 Once again, while my focus is on young Black women, everyone seeking hope, guidance, or a safe moment of reflection is welcome here.
 We all carry stories worth telling — and this space is where those stories finally take their rightful place at the center.

-"If you are living in obedience to God, you, my friend, have found success."
+"If you are living in obedience to God, you, my friend, have found success." -KJ Blogz

 • Instagram